jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 - Define their expected input as JSON so the LLM knows what to pass
 - Define the output so the LLM knows how to parse the response

-1. Create a new class called `TavilyTool` derived from `AIFunction` in a new file called `TavilyTool.cs`
+1. Create a new class called `WookiepediaTool` derived from `AIFunction` in a new file called `WookiepediaTool.cs`

 1. Add using directives for `System.Text.Json` and `Microsoft.Extensions.AI`, then add the API key to a primary constructor and save it in a field: